 Did the pandemic force people to embrace the work-from-home model?
 Are remote teams and remote work here to stay?

-The COVID-19 pandemic has indeed transformed the way we work, with remote work becoming the new normal for many organizations.
+The COVID-19 pandemic has indeed transformed the way we work, with remote work becoming the new normal for many organisations.
 This article explores the process of building a remote team in 2023 and examines the lasting impact of the pandemic on the way we work.

 Evolution of Remote Work